iStokee/Orbit/README.md

 An in-app handbook styled like a well-loved field guide.
 It curates:

-- 🚀 **Flight School**: Install, configure, and operate Orbit day-to-day
-- 🛠️ **Contributor Manual**: Environment setup, coding standards, review flow
-- 🧭 **API Reference**: Script APIs, Orbit services, plugin contracts
-- 🧱 **Systems Primer**: Architectural overviews with links to deep dives
-- 🗃️ **Quick Links**: Launch external docs and open the docs folder directly

-The guide renders Markdown with Orbit's theme, includes quick status hints, and embraces the "Don't panic" Hitchhiker tone without sacrificing usability.
+The guide renders Markdown with Orbit's theme, includes quick status hints, and embraces the "Don't panic" Hitchhiker tone (though probably a bit too much)

 **How to Access**:
 1. Click the **book icon** (📖) in Orbit's floating menu